 SHORT BIOGRAPHICAL NOTE

 Ursula Dubosarsky wanted to be a writer from the age of six, and is now the author of over 60 books for children and young adults, which have won several national prizes, including the NSW, Victorian, South Australian and Queensland Premier’s Literary Awards.
-She has also been nominated several times for the prestigious international children’s literature prizes, the Astrid Lindgren award and the Hans Christian Andersen award.
-She is the current Australian Children’s Laureate, for 2020-2021.
+She has also been nominated several times for the prestigious international children’s literature prizes, the Astrid Lindgren award and the Hans Christian Andersen award, and served as the current Australian Children’s Laureate 2020-2021.
 She lives in Sydney with her family.
+Her most recent book is “Ethel the Penguin”, illustrated by Christopher Nielsen

 Apart from fiction and pictures books such as “The Terrible Plop” and “Too Many Elephants in This House”, she has also written the non-fiction “Word Spy” books about the English language.